 A common misconception about trading is that making money in the stock market will happen by choosing the right company.
 There are some stats that are helpful for deciding which companies to trade but the company you choose is actually not as important as when you make your trades.

 Even though the when is more important than the which, you do still need to choose a company before you can address the analysis to answer the question of when.
 When choosing which company to trade, we favor those with a high trade volume.
 We advise you to choose companies with over one million average daily volume.

-This indicates that it is liquid in the market and will make it easier to get in and out of your trades when you want to.
-Low volume can sometimes make it difficult to close the trade when you want.
+This indicates the stock is liquid in the marketplace and will make it easier to get in and out of trades.
+If a stock suffers from low volume, it can make it difficult to get out of or close the trade when you want.

 “Our society has been programmed to believe that if a company is good, the stock should go up.” - Jeremy Whaley

 Most people expect a stock to behave in a theoretical way, as in the way fundamental analysis works.
 We believe if a company had a good year, the stocks should go up.
 On the contrary, if a company suffers from scandal or profit loss, we feel that their stock will go down.
 However, this is not always how it works.
 In reality, stocks go up and down all the time regardless of circumstances.

 Technical Analysis studies the actual price action as it occurs in the market and uses that information for trading decisions.
 Technical analysis does not focus on theory but on what is actually happening in the market minute by minute, day by day.
 It allows traders to respond quickly to immediate market information.

 At TradeSmart University, we primarily focus on and teach technical analysis for our trades.
 You can trade any stock you want but your profitability is completely dependent upon when you make those trades.
 In order to understand the when, you need to understand how to analyze your company stocks.